vectordotdev/vector/scripts/e2e/README.md

 This directory contains a set of end-to-end test frameworks for vector which are executed by the `vdev` tool.

-These end-to-end (e2e) tests are executed with the same `vdev e2e` subcommand, which behaves identically to the `vdev integration` subcommand.
+These end-to-end (e2e) tests are executed with the `vdev e2e` subcommand, which behaves identically to the `vdev integration` subcommand.
 See the README in the `scripts/integration` subdirectory for more information.